ScanMountGoat/ssbh_editor/README.md

 SSBH Editor stores its configuration files and material presets in a dedicated directory in the user folder.
 See the [Preferences Wiki page](https://github.com/ScanMountGoat/ssbh_editor/wiki/Preferences) for details.

 ## Building
 With a recent version of the Rust toolchain installed, run `cargo build --release`.
-Removing the "lto = true" line from the Cargo.toml will result in faster release builds but a slightly larger executable.

 ## Useful Tools
 SSBH Editor is designed for editing existing models from imports or in game.
 For other steps of the mod creation process, see the tools linked below.